Information du profil

 I used to teach French, so I am happy to help you with my native language.
 I am currently trying to improve my Russian, and wouldn’t mind practising my Italian.

 The house offers very limited comfort but is improving day by day.
-There are a couple beds there, some linen (but I highly encourage you to come with your own sleeping bag if you've got one), and you can have your own room.
+There are a couple beds there, some linen (but I highly encourage you to come with your own sleeping bag if you've got one), a few inflatable mattresses.
 You can also camp in the garden if you prefer and have a tent.
 There is a summer shower (wooden cabin with a water tank on the roof that heats with the sun) and a compost toilet.
+Hopefully at some point we will also have an indoor shower that we can use early spring and whenever it is a bit too cold outside.
 We cook mostly outdoor, on the fire.
 Internet is accessible via a 4G modem (works quite well).
-We can catch Ukrainian signal as well.
+We can catch Ukrainian signal as well if necessary.
+There is a washing machine.

 I usually eat a lot of vegetables, especially in summer, but also eat meat or meat products on a regular basis.
 We can fish in the lake as well to supplement our diet.
 In a general way, I buy almost only local products (made in the country, and if possible in the region I live), so don't expect industrial/imported food on the table.